Why Trust This LearnDash Review?

 I sent LearnDash several emails both before I bought a license and as I was working through the plugin features.
 Each email was answered within 24 hours and by knowledgeable staff who were able to answer my questions.
 So I feel good about the support LearnDash offers.

-There's also a community on Facebook.
+There's also a very active community on Facebook.
 You can join the Facebook group, share ideas, network, and get help there as well.
 There's also a forum running within your LearnDash account (you'll gain access to this once you purchase).
-It's still active, but I think the Facebook group is the better way to go.
+The Facebook group is a better way to go.

 Another great sign is that the software is updated constantly.